yiisoft/yii2/docs/guide/concept-autoloading.md

 Using Other Autoloaders
 -----------------------

-You may use the Yii autoloader together with the Composer autoloader or the autoloaders from other libraries.
+Because Yii embraces Composer as a package dependency manager, it is recommended that you also install the Composer autoloader.
+If you are using some 3rd-party libraries that have their autoloaders, you should also install them.

-When you are doing this, you should consider including the `Yii.php` file *after* all other autoloaders are installed.
-This will make the Yii autoloader to be the first one responding to any class autoloading request, which offers you more efficient autoloading.
+When you are using the Yii autoloader together with other autoloaders, you should include the `Yii.php` file *after* all other autoloaders are installed.
+This will make the Yii autoloader to be the first one responding to any class autoloading request.
 For example, the following code is extracted from the [entry script](structure-entry-scripts.md) of the [Basic Application Template](start-basic.md).
 The first line installs the Composer autoloader, while the second line installs the Yii autoloader.